 7. Inasmuch as contracts and grants are awarded for a defined period of time, the assignment of research space to support an award is also to be time-limited in accordance with the provisions of the contract or grant.
 Generally speaking, consideration for continuing research space assignment is contingent on the renewal of an award.
 During the request for renewal, the research space assignment should also be reassessed.

 8. Due-diligence should be exercised to avoid space reallocation during temporary interruptions in funding.
-An interruption of one or two years may be tolerable, provided that the faculty have developed and implemented a sound plan for the continuation of funding within this timeframe.
+An interruption of up to two years may be tolerable, provided that the faculty have developed and implemented a sound plan for the continuation of funding within this timeframe.

 9. Utilization of research space, particularly but not limited to the amount of research space and type, will be a consideration at the time of the annual faculty performance review.
 Research space, as a resource, should be allocated in proportion to the productivity of each faculty member and within the contextual needs of each discipline/set of responsibilities.
 Adjustments in the research space assigned may be made based on this review.

-10. Wherever possible, the colleges and units should promote the clustering and sharing of research space among groups of faculty working in related areas, and/or requiring access to similar types of specialized equipment or supporting reseach infrastructure.
+10. Wherever possible, the colleges and units should promote the clustering and sharing of research space among groups of faculty working in related areas, and/or requiring access to similar types of specialized equipment or supporting research infrastructure.

 11. When research space becomes vacant, regardless of the reason, and unless otherwise specified by the University leadership, the research space vacancy will be communicated to the appropriate research space allocation committees, as provided for by existing University policy.